nestjs/docs.nestjs.com/content/graphql/federation.md

 #### Federated example: Users

-One change in Federation 2 is that entities has no originating subgraph, so we don't need to extend `Query` anymore.
-For more detail please refer to [this topic](https://www.apollographql.com/docs/federation/federation-2/new-in-federation-2#entities) in Apollo docs.
+One change in Federation 2 is that entities have no originating subgraph, so we don't need to extend `Query` anymore.
+For more detail please refer to [the entities topic](https://www.apollographql.com/docs/federation/federation-2/new-in-federation-2#entities) in Apollo Federation 2 docs.

 #### Schema first